DataDog/jenkins-datadog-plugin/README.md

 ### Configure with an environment variables

 Configure your Datadog plugin using environment variables by specifying the three variables below:.
-- `DATADOG_JENKINS_PLUGIN_REPORT_WITH` specify which report mechanism you want to use.
+- `DATADOG_JENKINS_PLUGIN_REPORT_WITH` which specifies which report mechanism you want to use.
 When set to `DSD` it will use a DogStatsD Server to report to Datadog.
 Otherwise set it to the default `HTTP` value.

 If you set `DATADOG_JENKINS_PLUGIN_REPORT_WITH` with the `DSD` value, you must specify the following environment variables:
 - `DATADOG_JENKINS_PLUGIN_TARGET_HOST` which specifies the DogStatsD Server host to report to.
 Default value is `localhost`.